scoconno/scoconno.github.io/mind/personal/notes2.md

 ![image](leo.jpg)

-So consider the imagine of Leonardo Di Caprio
+So consider the imagine of Leonardo Di Caprio.
+Locke proposed that the famous actor is identical to that young boy because he had personal memories of what that boy experienced.
+If, for instance, the younger spilled a drink during his first audition, only the adult Leo has the personal memory of the younger Leo's experiences.
+Of course, many others could have a factual memory of that event.
+But only the adult Leo remembers what it was like to be that younger Leo experiencing that event.

-## Objections to the Simple View
+### Objections to Version 1

--   Allow ‘Rike’ to be the 7 year old who will grow up to be Riker.
+While version 1 seems plausible, it is not adequate as an explanation of personal identity.
+Allow ‘Leonardo’ to be the 12 year old who will grow up to be the adult actor we all know.
+We will use the name 'Leo' to refer to the adult.

-    -   Riker = Rike only if Riker remembers everything that Rike experenced.
+1. Leo = Leonardo if and only if Leo remembers everything that Leonardo experenced.

-    -   Riker does not remember what Rike ate for breakfast on the second day after his 7th birthday, though Rike certainly had the experience of eating something
+2. Leo does not remember what Leonardo ate for breakfast on the second day after his 12th birthday, though Leonardo certainly had the experience of eating something

-    -   Riker $\neq$ Rike
+3. Riker $\neq$ Rike

+Our first premise is an application of the first version of our third theory, which states that a person existing at one time is identical to existing at some earlier time just if the later person remembers all the earlier person's experiences.
+So, if the younger person ate a cake, the older person is identical to them only if they remember the experience of eating that cake.

+Our second premise is trivial.
+Can you remember every experience you ever had?
+I cannot!
+I remember important life events, some embarrasing ones, special moments with friends and family, etc. But I certainly do not remember what I ate for lunch, on say, June 11th, 1995.
+No idea!

+3 states our conclusion.
+Since Leo does not remember Leonardo's experience of eatng that birthday cake, Leo is not ientical to Leonardo.
+It should be fairly obvious to you why this simple version of our third theory fails.
+It is far too demanding.
+It requires you to have complete and perfect memory, and while a few lucky individual might have such a facility, the majaority of us do not.
+And even though you may have forgotten what you ate on your 12th birthday, surely you are still identical to your 12 year old self.

 ## Psychological Continuity Version 2